03dhisha/Stock-Price-Prediction/README.md

 Visualization:
 The plot compares actual vs. predicted stock prices, where:
 Red line: Actual stock price
 Green line: Predicted stock price

-This LSTM-based approach provides a foundation for stock price forecasting and can be improved with additional features like technical indicators and external market factors.